2015 European Women's U-19 Handball Championship

-The 2015 Women's U-19 European Handball Championship was the tenth edition of the European Women's U-19 Handball Championship, held in Valencia, Spain from 23 July to 2 August 2015.
+The 2015 European Women's U-19 Handball Championship was the tenth edition of the European Women's U-19 Handball Championship, held in Valencia, Spain from 23 July to 2 August 2015.
 Sixteen teams participated on the tournament, including the fifteen qualifying winners and the host nation.
 Sweden was the defending champions, but didn't reached the final, after getting defeated by Denmark in the semifinals.
 Denmark won the tournament, with a 29-26 win against Russia.

 Qualification

 Draw

 The draw was held on 5 May 2015 in Valencia.

 Referees

 Preliminary round

 All times are local (UTC+2).